White Christmas Weather Forecast 2022

 Will it snow on Christmas Day 2022?
 Check our special White Christmas weather forecast for the U.S. and Canada to see if there will be snow Christmas morning.
-Plus, see the forecast for the rest of December.
+Plus, see the forecast for the rest of the winter season.

 White Christmas Forecast (United States)